Demographic history of Karachi

 The independence of Pakistan in 1947 saw the influx of Muslim Muhajirs from India, fleeing partly because of the Hindu-Muslim riots and partly because of their political affiliations to the Muslim League, which founded Pakistan.
 The majority of the Urdu speaking and a small number of Punjabi Muslim refugees had fled from various states of East Punjab to settle in Karachi, which is why the culture of the city is a blend of South Asia.
 Most properties vacated by non-Muslims, who left Karachi due to the new settlements made by these refugees, were granted to Muslim refugees through claims on behalf of the properties they claimed of leaving behind in India.
 Today, the descendants of these Muslim refugees are known as Muhajirs form a powerful large population of Karachi.
 These small ethno-linguist groups are being assimilated in the Urdu speaking community.
+Significant internal migration of ethnic Sindhis from rural areas of Sindh to Karachi began in subsequent decades, driven by the city's role as Pakistan's economic hub, federal capital (until 1959), and provincial capital, offering opportunities in industry, bureaucracy, and employment.
+This migration accelerated particularly from the 1960s onward during periods of rapid economic growth, with Sindhis joining other groups such as Pashtuns in moving to the city for work.
+The trend has continued in recent decades, with Sindhi speakers increasing from 7.62% of Karachi's population in 1998 to 10.67% in 2017 and 11.12% in 2023, reflecting ongoing rural-urban migration within Sindh.

+Pashtun migration to Karachi began in the 1960s, driven by economic opportunities.
+It intensified in the 1980s with Afghan refugees fleeing the Soviet–Afghan War.
+Pashtuns are now the second-largest ethnic group, with Pashto speakers at 13.52% per the 2023 census., These factors overall makes Karachi a melting pot of all ethnicities of Pakistan throughout the history.